Ethiopia: Education

-The current system follows school expansion schemes which are very similar to the system in the rural areas during the 1980s, with an addition of deeper regionalization, providing rural education in students' own languages starting at the elementary level, and with more budgetary financing allocated to the education sector.
+The current system follows school expansion schemes which are very similar to the system in the rural areas during the 1980s, with an addition of deeper regionalisation, providing rural education in students' own languages starting at the elementary level, and with more budgetary financing allocated to the education sector.
 Public education is free at primary levels and usually offers between age 7 and 12.
 The sequence of general education in Ethiopia is six years of primary school, then four years of lower secondary school followed by two years of higher secondary school.

-The Ethiopian education is governed by the Ministry of Education and its cycle consists of a 4+4+2+2 system; elementary education consists of eight years, divided into two cycles of four years, and four years of secondary education, divided into two stages of two years.
-National exams are conducted by the National Education Assessment and Examination Agency (NEAEA).
-Since 2018, there are two national exams: the Ethiopian General Secondary Education Certificate Examination (EGSECE), also known as Grade 10 national exam and Grade 12 national exam.
+Ethiopian education is governed by the Ministry of Education and uses a 4+4+2+2 system; elementary education consists of eight years, divided into two cycles of four years, and four years of secondary education, divided into two stages of two years.
+National exams are conducted by the National Educational Assessment and Examination Agency (NEAEA).
+Since 2018, there are two national exams: the Ethiopian General Secondary Education Certificate Examination (EGSECE), also known as the Grade 10 national exam, and the Grade 12 national exam.

-The Addis Ababa Science Museum of Art and Science serves as the country's biggest hub which showcases the country's newest innovations.
+The Ethiopia Museum of Art and Science showcases the country's newest innovations.

 As of 2022, there are 83 universities, 42 public universities, and more than 35 higher education institutions.
 Foreign students constitute 16,305 in higher education level.
-The overall number of tertiary students in both public and private institutions exploded by more than 2,000 percent, from 34,000 in 1991 to 757,000 in 2014, per UIS data.
+The overall number of tertiary students in both public and private institutions exploded by more than 2,000%, from 34,000 in 1991 to 757,000 in 2014, per UIS data.
 Access to education in Ethiopia has improved significantly.
-Approximately three million people were in primary school in 1994–95 but by 2008–09, primary enrolment had risen to 15.5 million – an increase of over 500%.
-In 2013–14, Ethiopia had witnessed a significant boost in gross enrolment across all regions.
+Approximately three million people were enrolled in primary school in 1994–95, but by 2008–09, primary enrolment had risen to 15.5 million – an increase of over 500%.
+In 2013–14, there was a significant boost in gross enrolment across all regions.
 The national GER was 104.8% for boys, 97.8% for girls and 101.3% across both sexes.

 The literacy rate has increased in recent years: according to the 1994 census, the literacy rate in Ethiopia was 23.4%.
 In 2007 it was estimated to be 39% (male 49.1% and female 28.9%).
 A report by UNDP in 2011 showed that the literacy rate in Ethiopia was 46.7%.
-The same report also indicated that the female literacy rate had increased from 27 to 39 per cent from 2004 to 2011, and the male literacy rate had increased from 49 to 59 per cent over the same period for persons 10 years and older.
+The same report also indicated that the female literacy rate had increased from 27 to 39% from 2004 to 2011, and the male literacy rate had increased from 49 to 59% over the same period for persons 10 years and older.
 By 2015, the literacy rate had further increased, to 49.1% (57.2% male and 41.1% female).